 The nominating and governance committee of the Company's board of directors is comprised of Messrs.
 Cline, Fram and Thompson, each of whom is an independent director.
 The nominating and governance committee acts pursuant to a formal charter adopted by the board, which is available on the Company's Web site at www.marchex.com.
 The nominating and governance committee identifies individuals qualified to become board members, recommends to the board those persons to be nominated by the board of directors as directors at the annual meeting of stockholders, develops and recommends to the board a set of corporate governance principles applicable to the Company and oversees the evaluation of the board and management.
 Mr. Fram currently serves as the chairman of the nominating and governance committee.
-Since the date of formation in February of 2004, the nominating and governance committee held two regular meetings in 2004.
+In 2005, the nominating and governance committee held two regular meetings.